/dev/posts/

 Authenticating the Diffie-Hellman key exchange using a static Diffie-Hellman key

-One-way authentication using ephemeral-static Diffie-Hellman key exchange
+Vulnerable one-way authentication using ephemeral-static Diffie-Hellman key exchange

 A party (here Bob) can authenticate itself by using a static DH key pair bound to its identity.